 What Do Personal Color Consultants Do?

 Simply put, personal color consultants help people uncover the colors that look best on them.
-Some personal color consultants also offer color advice across multiple domains, such as interior and exterior design, hair and makeup.
+Some personal color consultants also offer color advice across multiple domains, such as interior and exterior design, hair and cosmetics.

 Many people are intimidated by the process of styling themselves, their homes or their offices.
 With so many potential color and design directions to take, the range of options can quickly become overwhelming.

 The job of a personal color consultant is to get to know the client, give sound direction on the best colors for their needs and explain which colors to avoid.
 Consultants utilize several different methods to identify these colors.